PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Introduction

 $~$

-Despite this achievement, however, DeepMOD suffers from a fine-tuning issue.
-In particular, the $L^1$ term in the loss function contains a user-specified constant, $\lambda$.
-Adjusting $\lambda$ affects which PDE the algorithm extracts.
-Thus, DeepMOD only works if the user picks a sage value of $\lambda$, which may be difficult in practical settings.
+Despite this achievement, however, \texttt{DeepMoD} suffers {from two major limitations.} First, the user must fine-tune $\lambda$.
+Adjusting $\lambda$ effects which PDE the algorithm extracts.
+Thus, \texttt{DeepMoD} only works if the user picks a sage value of $\lambda$, which may be difficult in practical settings. {Second,} if the user does not select a sufficiently rich library of terms, \texttt{DeepMoD} will not converge.
+Rerunning the algorithm with different libraries is possible but slow, as each run requires retraining $u$ and $\xi$. {While some progress has been made in automatically identifying library terms (see, for example, }\cite{khatiry2020evolutionary} {), specifying a sufficiently rich library can still be a practical challenge.}

 $~$